buberdds/buberdds.github.io/_posts/2012-10-01-Multiple_user_accounts_inside_Android_4_1.md

 First of all, switch to the root account using <code>su</code> command.
 You can check your user and group typing: <code>id</code>.

-Now you can create a new user typing:
+Now you can create a new user:
 <pre>
 <code>
     pm create-user USER_NAME